craigmillard86/guitar-switcher-client/README.md

 - **Performance Monitoring**: Real-time performance and memory tracking
 - **Auto-Pairing**: Automatic device pairing system
 - **Button Support**: Physical buttons for direct channel switching
+- **LED Feedback Patterns**: Status LED provides feedback for events (data, command, MIDI, OTA, error, pairing)

 ## Build-Time Configuration System

 All hardware pin assignments, feature flags, and channel counts are now set in `config.h` or via build flags in `platformio.ini`.
 The `CLIENT_TYPE` macro determines the device's role and features at build time.
+At runtime, the firmware parses these macros and reports the actual configuration via the `config` and `pins` serial commands.

 ### How CLIENT_TYPE Works
 - Each build environment in `platformio.ini` sets a `CLIENT_TYPE` (e.g., `AMP_SWITCHER`)